-Continue Green Redmond Partnership, which is funded by Environmental and Utility Services and Parks, has nearly 400 acres of forested parklands under active management.
+Continue Green Redmond Partnership, which is funded by Natural Resources and Parks, has nearly 400 acres of forested parklands under active management.
 The partnership volunteers contributed over 3000 hours of work in 2017 that is valued at nearly \$95,000 dollars.
 It is a way to engage the community in actions that preserve the environment.

-- Update and continue implementation of the 20-year forest management plan that has been developed to restore and enhance Redmond's forested parklands. - Evaluate additional partnerships with groups like King County Conservation District, King County Million Trees, Cascade Water Alliance, Puget Sound Energy and other entities on programs and outreach activities that have potential for mutual benefit.
+- Update and continue implementation of the 20-year forest management plan that has been developed to restore and enhance Redmond's natural areas. - Evaluate additional partnerships with groups like King County Conservation District, King County Million Trees, Cascade Water Alliance, Puget Sound Energy and other entities on programs and outreach activities that have potential for mutual benefit.

-remains treed.
-Given that these parcels would already be calculated in the city's overall forest canopy, they would not be adding additional canopy.
+opportunity to ensure a specific forested parcel remains treed.
+Given that these parcels would already be calculated in the City's overall forest canopy, they would not be adding additional canopy.
 Non-forested parcels can increase the overall canopy coverage in Redmond.
 Canopy impact is moderate overall given that acquisition will likely be a small part of the overall canopy expansion due to costs.